top of page

 FAQs: Spokane Housing Market Forecast Questions Answered

-Is Spokane a buyer’s or seller’s market in 2026?
+• Is Spokane a buyer’s or seller’s market in 2026?
 It’s a balanced market, leaning slightly toward buyers compared to previous years.
-With ~3.5 months of inventory and rising supply, buyers have more leverage—but sellers who price and prepare well will still succeed.
+With ~3.3 months of inventory and rising supply, buyers have more leverage.
+However, sellers who price and prepare well will still succeed.

-How long will it take to sell a home in Spokane in 2026?
-Average days on market are forecast to fall in the 30‑45 day range—slower than the lightning pace of the frenzy years, but still reasonable.
+• How long will it take to sell a home in Spokane in 2026?
+Average days on market are forecast to fall in the 30–50 day range.
+This is slower than the lightning pace of the frenzy years, but still reasonable.
 Sellers should plan for preparation and marketing rather than assuming immediate offers.

 Final Thoughts

-In summary: The Spokane housing market in 2026 is shaping up to be steady, well‑balanced, and more predictable than the rapid‑appreciation era we’ve just come through.
-With increased inventory, moderate price growth, and slightly improved financing conditions, both buyers and sellers can find opportunity—provided they act intelligently.
+In summary, the Spokane housing market in 2026 is shaping up to be steady, well-balanced, and more predictable than the rapid-appreciation era we’ve just experienced.
+With increased inventory, moderate price growth, and slightly improved financing conditions, both buyers and sellers can find opportunities—provided they act intelligently.

 If you’re thinking of buying or selling in Spokane next year, I’d love to help you assess your options and build a winning strategy.
 Reach out today for a free home valuation or a conversation about your goals and how the 2026 market forecast applies to you.